Substance Abuse Treatment Facility and State Prison, Corcoran (SATF-CSP, Corcoran)

 Encourage public awareness and interactivity through or Citizens’ Advisory Counsel, and facilitating appropriate access by outside agencies, legislators, the media, and public to maintain accountability.

-Stuart Sherman has been warden or acting warden at the California Substance Abuse Treatment Facility and State Prison, Corcoran, since 2013.
-He has served in several positions since 2004, including chief deputy administrator and correctional administrator.
+Theresa Cisneros has been acting warden at the California Substance Abuse Treatment Facility and State Prison, Corcoran, since November 2020.
+She served as chief deputy administrator since 2017.

 More information pending.